MicrosoftDocs/visualstudio-docs/docs/python/selecting-a-python-environment-for-a-project.md

 ![Global default Python environment shown in Solution Explorer](media/environments-project.png)

 To change the environment for a project, right-click the **Python Environments** node and select **Add/Remove Python Environments...**.
-From the displayed list, which includes global, virtual, and conda environments, select all those you want to appear under the **Python Environments** node:
+From the displayed list, which includes global, virtual, and conda environments, select all the ones you want to appear under the **Python Environments** node:

 ![Add/Remove Python Environments dialog](media/environments-add-remove.png)

 Once you select **OK**, all the selected environments appear **Python Environments** node.
-The currently-activated environment appears in bold:
+The currently activated environment appears in bold:

 ![Multiple Python environments shown in Solution Explorer](media/environments-project-multiple.png)